-For the HSC course, assessment tasks may begin in Term 4 of Year 11.
-Assessment will cease after the Trial HSC Exam in Year 12.
+For the HSC course, assessment tasks may begin in Term 4 of the school year.
+Term 4 being the first term of the HSC course.
+Assessment will cease after the Trial HSC Examination in Year 12.

 NSW Education Standards Authority Website